polygraphene/DirtyPipe-Android/README.md

 2. Setup adb (android platform tools).
 3. Launch run.bat (For Windows) or run.sh (For Linux/Mac)
     - If you get `'adb' is not recognized ...` errors, check to add adb to PATH.
+4. magisk app should be automatically installed.
-4. You now get temporary root access
+4. Run `adb shell` then `/dev/.magisk/su` to get root shell.

 ![Screenshot](/screenshot1.png)